loco

 A medical POA is a legally verifiable document that establishes a person's right to execute/make health decisions on your behalf.
 This POA document is created upon your direction while you're in a sound state of mind and health.

-Legal Power of Attorney document required Power of Attorney documentation not needed
+• Legal Power of Attorney document is required.

 In Pennsylvania, there are many guidelines on personal representatives for minors.

-• Emancipation of minors: In Pennsylvania, there is no general emancipation statute that explains procedures to follow to obtain that legal status.
+Emancipation of minors: In Pennsylvania, there's no general emancipation statute that explains procedures to follow to obtain that legal status.
 Generally, emancipation in Pennsylvania is based on a factual situation.
-The below do not need emancipation by a court order:
+The following situations do not need emancipation by a court order:

 • Screening and treatment for sexually transmitted diseases